jmfriedt/radar_corner_reflector/README.md

-# Modelling a RADAR corner reflector coated with various dielectric layer geometries
+# Modeling a RADAR corner reflector coated with various dielectric layer geometries

 Various authors have been considering the use of RADAR corner reflectors for assessing snow cover layer thickness and properties (see https://www.mdpi.com/2072-4292/11/8/988